Flyfishing Forecast

 Catch and release snook fishing around lighted docks at night can be good in December unless it gets too cool.
 I won’t target snook following a strong cold front or if the water temperature dips below 60 degrees.
 Since they may be stressed at that time.
 However, it can be very good in December under normal conditions.
 Larger baitfish will thin out and snook will gorge themselves on glass minnows and small shrimp in the ICW at night.
 I like docks that have a good tidal flow and deep water under them.
 Fly anglers should do well with sink tip fly lines and small white flies, like my Grassett Snook Minnow.
 Shrimp Gurglers on floating lines may work well when snook are chasing shrimp in the lights.
 Fish peak tidal flows for the fastest action.

 You may find reds in potholes or along the edges of flats and bars when the tide is low.
 They may also tail on shallow grass flats of lower Tampa Bay or Gasparilla Sound on negative low tides.
 Lightly weighted flies, like my Grassett Flats Minnow, will work well in that situation.
 Weed guards are also important when targeting reds on shallow grass.
 Spoon flies are another good choice when hunting for reds although you may need to add a small (#10) black barrel swivel ahead of your bite tippet to prevent twist in your leader depending on the style of spoon fly you use, some will wobble while others may spin if stripped fast.
 You may also find reds around docks this month.
 Use a sink tip fly line and a weighted fly to get your fly into the strike zone for reds.
 You may find big trout in skinny water this month in many of the same areas where you find reds.
+I feel that it’s important to release larger over-slot trout, which are usually female breeders.
 The same flies and techniques that I use for reds will also work for trout in the same areas.

 You should also find trout on deep grass flats this month along with blues, Spanish mackerel, flounder or pompano.
 Blues and mackerel will sometimes feed on the surface in the bay, so bird activity may give their presence away.
 Pompano may skip when you drift or run past them and when that happens, circle back upwind and drift through the area casting ahead of your drift.
 Flounder prefer a mix of sand and grass, particularly in potholes or on the edges of bars.
 Fly anglers should score with sink tip fly lines and weighted flies, like Ultra Hair Clousers or my Grassett Deep Flats Bunny fly, which behaves like a jig with a shad tail.
 I tie Ultra Hair Clousers on long shank hooks, leaving a portion of the hook shank exposed, when toothy fish are around.
 I like the shallow flats of the south shore of Tampa Bay and Gasparilla Sound for reds and trout and deep grass flats that are close to passes, on points and along sand bars for trout, blues, flounder and pompano in December.